spraja08/GenAIMetroMap/README.md

 ---
 ### 9. Evaluation

+The metrics and methodologies for assessing language model performance, from traditional benchmarks to human evaluation frameworks.

 * **Metrics**: Metrics like perplexity and BLEU score are not as popular as they were because they're flawed in most contexts.
 It is still important to understand them and when they can be applied.
 * **General benchmarks**: Based on the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is the main benchmark for general-purpose LLMs (like ChatGPT).
 There are other popular benchmarks like [BigBench](https://github.com/google/BIG-bench), [MT-Bench](https://arxiv.org/abs/2306.05685), etc.